-In lieu of 14 credit hours of discipline-specific courses, students with a secondary emphasis in education, management or business may elect to focus on courses in those areas.
+In lieu of 12 of the 14 credit hours of discipline-specific courses, students with a secondary emphasis in education, management or business may elect to focus on courses in those areas.

-No more than 14 graduate credit hours in the area of the secondary emphasis may be applied toward the required curriculum minimum.
+No more than 12 graduate credit hours in the area of the secondary emphasis may be applied toward the required curriculum minimum of 34 credits.

 Full-time candidates require a minimum of two academic years to complete the program.
 Part-time students must complete all work requirements within six years.
 An interruption in registration in excess of one semester requires prior approval of the department.